-This led Cronk to hypothesise that Osotua was a risk-pooling system.
-Risk-pooling is a special kind of cooperation, in which individuals transfer their risk to the group, to minimise the average risk experienced by a random individual in the group.
+This led Cronk to hypothesize that Osotua was a risk-pooling system.
+Risk-pooling is a special kind of cooperation, in which individuals transfer their risk to the group, to minimize the average risk experienced by a random individual in the group.

-Cronk and colleagues first tried to determine, at least in principle, whether an Osotua like system could work to minimise risk in this way and benefit the group.
-To do this, they developed computer simulations of individuals raising herds of cattled.
-They then directly compared the success of a) an Osotua system b) a system of no cattle exchange and c) a system of random, probabilistic exchange of cattle.
-They found that Osotua significantly increases herd longevity via pooling and minimising risk (C. A. Aktipis, Cronk, & de Aguiar, 2011).

-One way in which Osotua is a valuable discover is that it provides a real life example of a relatively simple cooperative game.
+Cronk and colleagues first tried to determine, at least in principle, whether an Osotua-like system could work to minimize risk in this way and benefit the group.
+To do this, they developed computer simulations of individuals raising herds of cattle.
+They then directly compared the success of a) an Osotua system b) a system of no cattle exchange, and c) a system of random, probabilistic exchange of cattle.
+They found that Osotua significantly increases herd longevity via pooling and minimizing risk (Aktipis, Cronk, & de Aguiar, 2011).
+One way in which Osotua is a valuable discovery is that it is a real-life example of a relatively simple cooperative game.
 Why is this useful?
-A major criticism of all of the cooperative game experiments described so far is that they are highly artificial.
-Of course they are meant to get at more fundamental principles of cooperation in everyday life, but there is always a possibility that the games are so abstracted that they don't measure how people really behave.
-The problem is that real life cooperative behaviours (like a legal system) are too complicated to import into the lab.
+A major criticism of all the cooperative game experiments described so far is that they are highly artificial.
+Of course, they are meant to get at more fundamental principles of cooperation in everyday life, but there is always a possibility that the games are so abstracted that they don't measure how people really behave.
+The problem is that real-life cooperative behaviors (like a legal system) are too complicated to import into the lab.

-Cronk believes Osotua gets around this to some degree by providing a real life behaviour that is simple enough to mimic in the lab ((Gazzillo, Sopher, Aktipis, & Cronk, 2013), unpublished).
-Cronk and colleagues had individuals play an Osotua like game in the lab, in which they were given a resource that would grow and shrink over time (like a herd), where of course the "time" in this case was condensed into a series of rounds.
+Cronk believes Osotua gets around this to some degree by providing a real-life behavior that is simple enough to mimic in the lab (Gazzillo, Sopher, Aktipis, & Cronk, 2013, unpublished).
+Cronk and colleagues had individuals play an Osotua-like game in the lab, in which they were given a resource that would grow and shrink over time (like a herd), where of course the "time" in this case was condensed into a series of rounds.
 Occasionally "shocks" (similar to droughts or disease) could drastically reduce the resource.
 They also had opportunities to exchange wealth with their partners.

 Some subjects were read briefs about Osotua, others Western American cattle farming, and others nothing.
-They then used advanced statistical methods to tease out the players' behaviour.
+The researchers then used advanced statistical methods to tease out the details of the players' behavior.
 Do they give more when there is greater inequity between them and their partner?
 When their partner has given them more in the past?
 And so on.

-Gazzillo et al. claim to show that individuals do not show "inequity" aversion, and instead utilise sharing for selfish reciprocity.
-Further, while subjects tolerated some degree of cheating ("over-harvesting" the resource), too much cheating would lead to someone being cut-off.
-While these results themselves may not be particularly surprising, the key advance is in identifying a potentially more "ecologically" realistic way of studying human behaviour in lab games.
+Gazzillo et al. claim to show that individuals do not exhibit "inequity" aversion, and instead utilize sharing for selfish reciprocity.
+Further, while subjects tolerated some degree of cheating ("over-harvesting" the resource), too much cheating would lead to someone being cut off.
+While these results themselves may not be particularly surprising, the key advance is in identifying a potentially more "ecologically" realistic way of studying human behavior in lab games.

 Next, to further understand how Osotua might work to reduce risk in principle, Cronk and colleagues extended their 2011 model to include explicit networks of people and more precise rules governing who asked who for an Osotua gift (Hao, Armbruster, Cronk, & Aktipis, 2015).
-They varied: the size of the network, the connectivity of the network (how many other people an individual could interact with), the heterogeneity of the network (essential how uniform the connections are), and whether individuals selectively asked the wealthiest person for Osotua or asked at random.
-Their goal was to find out which form of Osotua was optimal, in order to then ultimately compare to what they found in the field.
+They varied the size of the network, the connectivity of the network (how many other people an individual could interact with), the heterogeneity of the network (essential how uniform the connections are), and whether individuals selectively asked the wealthiest person for Osotua or asked at random.
+Their goal was to find out which form of Osotua was optimal, and then compare results to what they found in the field.